stgeorgeshurstville/bulletin/_docs/prayer.md

 ## Sunday Prayer Points

 - **Lord’s Prayer**: Our Father in heaven, hallowed be your name, your kingdom come, your will be done on earth as in heaven.
 Give us today our daily bread.
 Forgive us our sins as we forgive those who sin against us.
 Lead us not into temptation, but deliver us from evil.
 For the kingdom, the power, and the glory are yours now and forever.

-- **Collect**: Almighty God, we confess that we have no power of ourselves to help ourselves: keep us outwardly in our bodies and inwardly in our souls, that we may be defended from all adversities that may happen to the body, and from all evil thoughts that may assault and hurt the soul; through Jesus Christ our Lord.
+- **Collect**: We beseech you, almighty God, look on the heartfelt desires of your servants, and stretch forth the right hand of your power to be our defence against all our enemies; through Jesus Christ our Lord.
 Amen.

 - **Growing Out**:  Our gracious Father, thank you that the Gospel is the power of salvation to all people.
 Thank you that even now the just has the Gospel has come to us, it is bearing fruit and growing throughout the whole world.
 We pray that many in our generation will hear and truly understand you grace.
 Please help us to be godly in life, resilient in ministry, servant-hearted, Biblical in life, thought and ministry, and able to love and minister faithfully, compassionately and effectively in different and changing contexts, cooperating with one another, humble, wise, prayerful, reflective, energetic and effective.
 Please help us to take our faith in Jesus beyond the walls of the church into our workplace, school, where we live and where we holiday.
 Please help us to have a compassion for the lost like Jesus.
 Please help us to be willing to go into the world, to be interested in the lives of people we meet.
 Please give us opportunities to represent Jesus and to speak of Him.
 Please give us the words to say.
 Please save our neighbours through us.

 - **Church Sermon**: Our Father in Heaven, You have provided and we are satisfied.
 We have clothes to wear and roofs over our heads.
 We have enough for today and the next.
 We have become proud and have forgotten you.
 We have foolishly said to our own hearts, ‘My power and the strength of my hands have produced this wealth for me.’
 And we have failed to love our neighbours as ourselves.
 We have worried, coveted and hoarded.
 We withheld from those who are in need.
 Thank you that you have saved us and freed us in Jesus.
 From our guilt.
 From the worries of this life and the deception of wealth.
 To the hope of your Kingdom, to love and generosity.
 Our Father, give us our daily bread.
 Amen.

 ## Weekly Prayer Points